Skip to content

 • A: Shortfalls could happen in the future.
 However, financial levers available to the sponsors help manage the plan’s funding status.
 If needed, the sponsors can adjust benefits and/or contribution rates or utilize conditional inflation protection to keep the pension plan in balance.

-That balance continues to be challenged by numerous factors including member demographics, an uncertain and unpredictable investment and geopolitical environment, a high inflationary environment, climate change and highly competitive investment markets.
-There can be no assurance of high returns in this complex and rapidly changing investment environment.
+That balance continues to be challenged by numerous factors including the plan’s member demographics, an uncertain and unpredictable investment and geopolitical environment, higher interest rates, climate change, and highly competitive investment markets.
+There can be no assurance of high investment returns in this complex and rapidly changing environment.

 • A: A future deficit could occur if assets are outweighed by liabilities on a future valuation date.
 Reserving surplus when a valuation is filed with the regulatory authorities makes it available for investing and earning returns, helping to protect the fund against future deficits.
 In other words, rather than being a cure, it is a preventative measure against future deficits.